-- All of the actions are designed to improve habitat conditions for the benefit of fish and aquatic species. - There would be short-term human disturbance and construction-related impacts to fish and aquatic species and also the potential for accidental spills and discharges of contaminated water.
-Implementation of mitigation measures from Chapter 2 and the design criteria and conservation measures in Appendices A, B, and C would avoid or minimize short-term construction-related effects. - Isolation of in-water work areas and the salvage and handling of fish have the greatest potential to harm fish and aquatic species.
-But this is a mitigation action to prevent far more destructive effects from the operation of heavy equipment directly in flowing water.
-Effects to fish and aquatic species from necessary heavy equipment operations within the stream course are thereby minimized.
-The mitigation measures would further minimize impacts to fish from salvage and work area isolation. - Short-term effects on in-stream soils, gravels, and aquatic species are expected from the introduction of new flows into reconstructed stream reaches.
-These could adversely affect fish

-- and aquatic species in the short-term, but mitigation measures would be applied that would minimize the impact and effects. - The application of turbidity monitoring protocols would limit adverse effects of constructionrelated turbidity, thereby reducing impacts to fish and aquatic species during construction.
+- All of the actions are designed to improve habitat conditions for the benefit of fish and aquatic species. - There would be short-term human disturbance and construction-related impacts to fish and aquatic species, and also the potential for accidental spills and discharges of contaminated water.
+Implementation of mitigation measures from Chapter 2 and the design criteria and conservation measures in Appendices A, B, and C of the EA would avoid or minimize short-term construction-related effects. - Isolation of in-water work areas and the salvage and handling of fish have the greatest potential to harm fish and aquatic species.
+But work-area isolation is a mitigation measure to prevent far more destructive effects from the operation of heavy equipment directly in flowing water.
+Effects to fish and aquatic species from necessary heavy equipment operations within the stream course are minimized by work-area isolation, and mitigation measures would further minimize impacts to fish during fish salvage and work area isolation. - Short-term effects on in-stream soils, gravels, and aquatic species are expected from the introduction of new flows into reconstructed stream reaches.
+These could adversely affect fish and aquatic species in the short-term, but mitigation measures would be applied that would minimize the impact and effects. - The application of turbidity monitoring protocols would limit adverse effects of constructionrelated turbidity, thereby reducing impacts to fish and aquatic species during construction. - Consultation on project effects to Endangered Species Act-listed fish has been conducted with the National Marine Fisheries Service as required under the Endangered Species Act.